pangara/q-book/mini_book/docs/qubits.md

 Bloch Sphere
 ```

-You can see that the 0 and 1 are wrapped in a pipe/angle bracket notation - this is the dirac notation.
+You can see that the 0 and 1 are wrapped in a pipe/angle bracket notation - this is the Dirac notation.

 ## Dirac Notation

-The Dirac Notation, also called the Braket notation is a simple way of representing vectors.
+The Dirac Notation also called the Braket notation is a simple way of representing vectors.

 A column vector is called a ket and is represented in the following way:
 $|a\rangle = \begin{bmatrix}